lizmat/articles/5to6-introduction.md

 Converting Semantics
 --------------------
-Furthermore, to be able to run Perl 5 code natively, one needs a lot of Perl 5 semantics as well.
+Furthermore, to be able to run Perl 5 code natively in Perl 6, one needs a lot of Perl 5 semantics as well.
 And having (optional) support for Perl 5 semantics available in Perl 6, lowers the conceptual threshold that Perl 5 programmers perceive when trying to program in Perl 6.
+It's easier to feel at home!

 Since the publication of the CPAN Butterfly Plan, over 100 Perl 5 built-in functions are now supported in Perl 6 with the same API.
 Many functions